LarrySimiyu/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a javascript library that is made up of HTML and uses components.
+React helps greatly with scaling through the use of components.

 - [ ] What does it mean to _think_ in react?

+    Thinking react means thinking in terms of how code can be re-used in the future.
+Seeing which parts of your page can be broken down into components.

 - [ ] Describe state.

+  State is what's used anytime you want to start moving data around.

 - [ ] Describe props.
+Props is the information that gets passed fown from state.
+Without it you can't pass information from parent to child.

 ## Project Set Up